dgbrizan/cs463-lab00-setup/README.md

-# cs463-lab00-setup
+# CS463 - Lab 00 - setup

 Do you have what you need for ML practicals?
+Let's check.